ohsu-qin/qipipe/doc/overview.rst

      qipipeline --help

-The `OHSU QIN`_ `TCIA Upload Procedure`_ document describes how to import the staged QIN images into TCIA.
+The `OHSU QIN Sharepoint`_ `TCIA Upload Procedure`_ document describes how to import the staged QIN images into TCIA.

 Copyright
 ---------